codesinger/shu/doc/shu-manual.md

 shu-trim-leading *string*
 [Function]

-Trim leading whitespace from a string.
+Trim leading whitespace from *string*.
 Return the modified string.
 String remains unmodified if it had no leading whitespace.